GRI 102: General Disclosures 2016

 Accounting Metric Category Unit of Measure Code Response

-Total waste generated Quantitative metric tons EM-CM-150a.1 61,442 Metric Tons
+Total waste generated Quantitative Metric Tons EM-CM-150a.1 39,130

-Percentage of waste recycled or waste-to-energy Quantitative Percentage (%) EM-CM-150a.1 42%
+Percentage of waste recycled Quantitative Percentage (%) EM-CM-150a.1 42

-Hazardous waste as a percentage of total waste Quantitative Percentage (%) EM-CM-150a.1 2.4%
+Percentage of hazardous waste generated Quantitative Percentage (%) EM-CM-150a.1 2.5

 back to top